I'm 180 Pounds, I'm Wearing My Bikini to the Beach, and I Don't Care What You Think

 Society tells us that we should only be comfortable wearing a swimsuit if we have the "perfect body."
-As Summer approaches, we hear about how we should be working on our beach bodies and slimming down.
+We always hear about how we should be working on our beach bodies and slimming down to get ready to rock our swimsuits.
 Well, I'm over it.
-Last Summer I decided I was done wearing suits that covered 90 percent of my body.
+A few years ago, I decided I was done wearing suits that covered 90 percent of my body.
 For years I had concealed as much of my body as I could at the beach.
 I'd use cover-ups, t-shirts, shorts — whatever I could find.
 I finally did the unthinkable for most curvy women in today's world . . .
 I bought a bikini.

 It had taken years of working on self-love and body confidence before I got to this point.
 Many years ago, I had woken up and decided I was going to love myself, imperfections and all.
 I started celebrating my body and being kind to myself.
 The rest fell into place.

 Now here I was, years later, and proudly wearing a bikini to the beach.
 While walking down the boardwalk, I looked around.
 I was checking to see if anyone was staring at me.
 Newsflash . . . nobody cared.
 No one gave me a side-eye or laughed at me.
 I got a few friendly smiles and had a fabulous day at the beach.
 If someone had stared or judged me, I couldn't have cared less.
 Their problem with my choice of clothing would be just that — their problem, not mine.